fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

                                             at most 2^48 SRTP packets
 ~~~~

-The first half of the key and salt is used for the HBH transform and the second
+The first half of the key and salt is used for the inner (E2E) transform and the
-half is used for the E2E transform.
+second half is used for the outer (HBH) transform.

 Acknowledgements
 =============